pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 is more detailed on prevention of poisonous file upload, in comparison to all the others on directory traversal.in regards to the similarities.

 #.
-Shapland talks, about creating a program, that has a list of acceptable files, and it throws an error at every other invalidly type file.
+Shapland talks, about creating a program, that has a list of acceptable files, and it throws an error at every other invalid file type.
 #.
 Again similar to above, a program should be created to make sure a hacker doesn't try to encode file types.
-He says one, or the other, i think both is correct.
+He says one, or the other, I think both is correct.
 #.
 Filename shouldn't have directory transversal embedded in it, to prevent this further have maximum character amount for a filename.
 #.
 Every file that is accepted for upload needs to be scanned to make sure it is virus free.
-#  A important thing about file security that professor Craven went over in class, don't use the name given to the file by the user, use a name you come up with.
+#.
+A important thing about file security that professor Craven went over in class, don't use the name given to the file by the user, use a name you come up with.

 Shapland talks about either front end user, or back end checks, I believe in both for more security.
 I went over all six, but combined three and four from Shapland's list.
 [COMWEEKLY]_

 **Works Cited**